cookieMonsterDev/nestjs-starters/nest-rest-mongoose/README.md

-# Api with auth and user flow using NestJS, Mongoose
+# REST Api with auth and user flow using NestJS, Mongoose

 ## Environment variables